 Another apparent reason why avoid buying a two-wheeler on a credit card while opting for longer tenures is the difference in the interest rates of a credit card and a two-wheeler loan.

-For the longer tenures, the credit card interest rates can reach around 13%, while they remain around 9% in the case of a bike loan.
+For longer tenure the credit card interest rates can rise, which is not the case in case of a bike loan.

 It is not a hidden fact that a vehicle’s on-road price is way different from its ex-showroom price.
 One good advantage of two-wheeler loans over credit cards is that the finance account includes registration costs, road tax, accessory costs, and insurance amount.